hbctraining/scRNA-seq_online/lessons/03_SC_quality_control-setup.md

 ## Loading single-cell RNA-seq count data

-Regardless of the technology or pipeline used to process your single-cell RNA-seq sequence data, the output will generally be the same.
+Regardless of the technology or pipeline used to process your raw single-cell RNA-seq sequence data, the output with quantified expression will generally be the same.
 That is, for each individual sample you will have the following **three files**:

 1. a file with the **cell IDs**, representing all cells quantified
 2. a file with the **gene IDs**, representing all genes quantified
 3. a **matrix of counts** per gene for every cell

-We can explore these files by clicking on the `data/ctrl_raw_feature_bc_matrix` folder:
+We can explore these files by clicking the `data/ctrl_raw_feature_bc_matrix` folder:

 ### 1. `barcodes.tsv`
 This is a text file which contains all cellular barcodes present for that sample.
 Barcodes are listed in the order of data presented in the matrix file (i.e. these are the column names).